Abhijitaundhkar/Machine-Test/README.md

-#machine_Test
+Machine Test

+# API Test Collection

-# attached Thunder Client API Test Collection Nadsoft-Company-Test.json
+Attached Thunder Client API Test Collection: Nadsoft-Company-Test.json

-# env file add you db postgres configuration

-backend->.env
+# Environment Configuration

+Add your PostgreSQL database configuration to the .env file.

+Backend .env File Example
+DB_HOST=your_host
+DB_USER=your_user
+DB_PASSWORD=your_password
+DB_NAME=your_database
+DB_PORT=your_port
+Backend Setup
+Navigate to the backend directory:

+# Backend

+cd backend
+Install dependencies:

+npm install
+Start the application:

+npm start
+All logic related to controllers, routes, and the database is in the src folder.

-# backend
+# Database Script

-start the application of backend cd backend ->npm i->npm start all logic in src folder related of controller routes and db

-//database script automatically run when server is started script in cd src/model/script.js
+The database script automatically runs when the server starts.
+The script is located at:

+cd src/model/script.js

+# Frontend Setup

+Navigate to the frontend directory:

-# frontend
+cd frontend
+Install dependencies:

+npm install
+Start the application:

-start the application of frontend cd frontend=>->npm i->npm run start
+npm run start
-// components in src/components of student data and Form
+Components related to student data and the form are located in the src/components directory.